filakhtov/gentoo-use-docs/net-fs/samba.md

 Pass a `--with-ldap` option to a WAF configure script.
 Provide an ability to use a LDAP directory to provide an authentication layer in addition to containing the user, group, and machine account information.
 Build and install various `smbldap-*` utilities, e.g. `smbldap-groupadd`, `smbldap-useradd`, `smbldap-passwd`, `smbldap-userinfo` and others.

 This flag should only be enabled if integration with LDAP is desired.

+### ntvfs
+Pass the `--with-ntvfs-fileserver` option to the WAF configure script.
+Enable support for NTVFS file server backend that was introduced during the Samba AD (Active Directory) development but never provided the same features and quality as s3fs (Samba 3 File Server) and was later abandoned.

+This flag should almost always be disabled.

 ### pam
 Pass a `--with-pam` and a `--with-pammodulesdir=/lib/security` options to a WAF configure script.
 Build and install a `pam_winbind` module to integrate Samba with a PAM (Pluggable Authentication Modules) infrastructure.
 This module can authenticate users against the local domain by talking to the Winbind daemon.